-Established in 1994 by Dr. Douglas Drossman and Dr. William E. Whitehead, PhD, the UNC Center for Functional GI and Motility Disorders is internationally recognized for research and treatment of functional GI and motility disorders (FGID).
+Established in 1994 by Dr. Douglas Drossman and Dr. William E. Whitehead, PhD, the UNC Center for Functional GI and Motility Disorders is internationally recognized for research on functional GI and motility disorders (FGID).
 It is a center of excellence within the Division of Gastroenterology & Hepatology , School of Medicine, University of North Carolina at Chapel Hill.

 The Center's education programs target patients and their family and friends, health care professionals at all levels, and the public at large.
 The Center promotes increased awareness and understanding of FGIDs through symposia, printed materials, and videos.